sureshkonar/GeoToll-Link/README.md

 # GeoToll-Link: Intelligent Mobility Tolling System
 a.k.a Location-based-Dynamic-toll-tax-system 🗺️📌🚗

+In a nation where transportation reigns supreme, toll plazas stand as linchpins in road networks.
+Yet, manual toll collection persists, burdening both time and resources.
+Enter GeoToll-Link—a pioneering solution poised to reshape this landscape.
+Fueled by GPS technology,Cloud Technology, IoT it transcends the conventional toll plaza.
+Seamlessly tracking vehicles and distances, it navigates the complexities of highway travel.
+When a vehicle veers off-route, GPS intervention marks the divergence, initiating an automated toll deduction.
+Say goodbye to manual delays; GeoToll-Link's real-time accuracy and automation pave the way for smoother journeys, propelling India's transportation into the future.

 # Contributors 👨🏻‍💻📝

 🖊 Suresh Mahalingam Konar & Prathish J S: